 Successors and Assigns.
 This Consent shall be binding upon and shall inure to the benefit of the Obligor and its permitted successors and assigns and the Agent and its permitted successors and assigns.

 Governing Law.
-THIS CONSENT SHALL IN ALL RESPECTS BE GOVERNED BY, AND CONSTRUED IN ACCORDANCE WITH, THE LAWS OF THE STATE OF ____________, INCLUDING ALL MATTERS OF CONSTRUCTION, VALIDITY AND PERFORMANCE.
+THIS CONSENT SHALL IN ALL RESPECTS BE GOVERNED BY, AND CONSTRUED IN ACCORDANCE WITH, THE LAWS OF THE STATE OF NEW YORK, INCLUDING ALL MATTERS OF CONSTRUCTION, VALIDITY AND PERFORMANCE.

 Further Assurances.
 The Obligor hereby agrees to execute and deliver all such instruments and take all such action as may be necessary to effectuate fully the purposes of this Consent and will not restrict the rights of the Obligor to own or use its assets.